<100 subscribers

 Last year, many of you confirmed the above during friendly calls or dedicated meetings.
 It was then that I asked many of you, also in a short survey, about your pricing strategies.
 It made me realize that most of us have a fact-based approach; instead, we guess our own value.
 As the statistics above confirm, creators tend to undervalue themselves and be undervalued, which ends up being a devil's circle.

-As a first approach, I built the Creator Pricing Calculator so we can stop guessing and operate on facts.
-Here is how it works:
+As a first approach, I built the Creator Pricing Calculator as a spreadsheet so we can stop guessing and operate on facts.
+Here is the access to the spreadsheet and how it works:

 Make a copy of the original file.
 Don't overwrite the original!
 Read the "Instructions" on the first tab, and you are ready to jump into a fun little exercise to discover your recommended rates.